explodingcamera/tinywasm/crates/parser/README.md

 # `tinywasm-parser`

-This crate provides a parser that can parse WebAssembly modules into a TinyWasm module.
+This crate provides a compiler that can convert WebAssembly modules into a `tinywasm` modules.
-It uses [my fork](https://crates.io/crates/tinywasm-wasmparser) of the [`wasmparser`](https://crates.io/crates/wasmparser) crate that has been modified to be compatible with `no_std` environments.

 ## Features